flatironinstitute/CaImAn-MATLAB/README.md

 The default options for the algorithm require the following packages:

-1. The constrained deconvolution package maintained separately in https://github.com/epnev/constrained-foopsi
-2. The CVX library which can be downloaded from http://cvxr.com/cvx/download/ (follow the installation instructions provided there)
+1. The CVX library which can be downloaded from http://cvxr.com/cvx/download/ (follow the installation instructions provided there)

 Depending on the settings the following packages may also be required
 - SPGL1 package from https://github.com/mpf/spgl1 (for solving constrained_foopsi using SPGL1)